Nine Months Program

 If you or someone you know wishes to become Catholic or if you were Baptized in the Catholic faith but have not received your First Holy Communion and/or the Sacrament of Confirmation and are at least 18 years of age, this is your opportunity to achieve your goal.

-The primary purpose of RCIA is the initiation of adults and unbaptized children who have reached 7 years old, but the Rite also extends to adults baptized but not catechized.
+The primary purpose of OCIA is the initiation of adults.
+The Rite also extends to adults baptized but not catechized.

 Every year on Holy Saturday during the Easter Vigil, thousands of baptized in the Catholic Church in the United States.
-Parishes welcome these new Catholics through the Rite of Christian Initiation of Adults (RCIA).
+Parishes welcome these new Catholics through the Order of Christian Initiation of Adults (OCIA).

-RICA consists of four periods of formation: Pre-Catechumenate Period; Period of the Catechumenate; Period of Purification and Illumination and the Post-baptismal Period of catechesis / Mistagogy.
+OCIA consists of four periods of formation: Pre-Catechumenate Period; Period of the Catechumenate; Period of Purification and Illumination and the Post-baptismal Period of catechesis / Mystagogy.

-This period is known as the Period of Evangelization and Precatechumenate.
+This period is known as the Period of Evangelization and Pre-catechumenate.
 For some, this process involves a long period of searching; the unbaptized have contact with people of faith and a personal faith experience lead people to inquire about the Catholic Church.
-After a conversation with a priest, or RCIC director, the person, known as an "inquirer," may seek acceptance into the Order of Catechumens, through the Rite of Acceptance.
+After a conversation with a member of the clergy, the person, known as an "inquirer," may seek acceptance into the Order of Catechumens, through the Rite of Acceptance.
 During this Rite, the inquirer stands amidst the parish community and states that he or she wants to become a baptized member of the Catholic Church.
 The parish assembly affirms this desire and the inquirer becomes a Catechumen.

 CATECHUMENATE